 Marinated beets are an appetizing addition to this simple salad of mixed greens and carrots.
-Walnuts add a nice flavor.
+The walnuts add a nice flavor to the finished recipe.
 If time is of the essence, I’ve included a shortcut of using pickled beets from a jar—but the homemade kind are best!
 Photos by Evan Atlas.

 Serves: 4 to 6

 - 3 to 4 medium beets (or see shortcut)

 - 2 tbsp apple cider vinegar

 - 2 tbsp maple syrup or agave nectar

 - 3 to 4 oz mixed baby greens or 1/2 head red-leaf lettuce, torn

 - 2 medium carrots, peeled and sliced, or shaved with a vegetable peeler